SouthEugeneRoboticsTeam/Robot-Base/README.md

 ### TL;DR

 1. To get everything downloaded and setup, run `./gradlew build` once **while online**
-1. When pushing code to the robot, use `./gradlew build deploy --offline`
+2. When pushing code to the robot, use `./gradlew deploy --offline`